Branth1/CTD-Project1/README.md

 ![](https://raw.githubusercontent.com/Branth1/CTD-Project1/Summer/df7sssp.png)

 ## Conclusions
+From the analysis conducted, the following conclusions were made:

-1. Comparing the # of dives per day for the shallow profiler in winter it has about 2 and summer about 4.
+1. Comparing the # of dives per day for the shallow profiler in winter it has about 2 if we count the half dive and summer it has 4.
 For the deep profiler it has 12 in winter and about 2 in summer.
 It is important to note that some of the data sets may not have collected during the entire 24 hour period.
+In addition, the deep profiler data in winter does not encompass an entire dive as seen by the small range of the y-axis.
-2. In the summer we find the maximum SSP at Cabled Array \&gt; Oregon Slope Base Deep Profiler.
-In the winter the max SSP is found to be at the Coastal Endurance \&gt; Oregon Shelf Surface Piercing Profiler Mooring.
-The surface profiler is expected due to the increased SSP with a shallower depth.
-However, the deep profiler may be a result of location having the warmest waters at that time.
+2. In the summer we find the maximum average SSP at Cabled Array \&gt; Oregon Slope Base Deep Profiler.
+In the winter the max average SSP is found to be at the Coastal Endurance \&gt; Oregon Shelf Surface Piercing Profiler Mooring.
+The deep profiler in summer is as expected, having some of the deepest waters on that dive and warmer temperatures would correlate to a maximum SSP.
+However, the surface profiler found in winter is unexpected.
+We would assume that at the surface there would be a slower SSP than at very deep waters.
-3. When comparing the SSP profile for day and night, there appears to be a trend that the SSP is increased at night.
+3. When comparing the SSP profile for day and night, this is slightly tricky to do since we have to account for the dives in this analysis.
+The SSP experiences much greater variations from the changing depth than it does from the time of day.
+However, if we look at the same depth at night and day, a slight variance is noticed.
 4. Looking at the SSP profile for all profilers and comparing between winter and summer it would be expected that the profiles would have greater values in the summer due to the increased temperatures.
 This can be seen by the steeper slope visible in the winter graphs.
 5. It was attempted to find the average SSP profiles recorded at the same day in summer and winter for all profilers.
 However, some profilers only recorded during certain days, years, hours, etc. Due to this, the data was selected as closely as possible to the same day of month and the year may vary.
-Even with this variation, the average SSP for all profilers fit within the small range of 1480-1491.
+Even with this variation, the average SSP for all profilers fit within a relatively small range of 1480-1491.
 The Oregon slope shallow and Oregon shelf surface profilers appear to have the highest SSP values independent of season.

 ## References